Festuca breviglumis

 Festuca breviglumis is a species of grass in the family Poaceae.
 The name was published in 1950 in the US.

 Habitat

 Festuca breviglemis grows mainly in subtropical biomes and is native to Costa Rica, Guatemala, Mexico, and Panamá.

 Characteristics

-Fesctua breviglemis is a perennial plant with culms erect ascending from 60 - 130 centimeters long and glumes that are shorter then its spikelets.
+Fesctua breviglemis is a perennial plant with culms erect ascending from 60 to 130 centimeters long and glumes that are shorter than its spikelets.

 Etymology

 The specific name breviglemis came from the words 'breviter' and 'glumae' together meaning 'short glumes'.